feldera/dist-design/README.md

 workers and hosts and "scale in" to decrease them.
 For performance, input and state should be divided more or less evenly across workers regardless of the current scale.

-We have described distributed DBSP state, input, and output in abstract terms.
-We need to be more specific about them for scaling.

 For [input/output synchronization](#inputoutput-synchronization),
 scale must be fixed at a given checkpoint.
 That is, if a checkpoint